Works ✏️ Vancouver

 It was because Tolkien never expected me to worship the characters he wrote about that I believed in them.
 Likewise, with Heinlein and Asimov: however strange and tempting their tales, they never presented them as holy books.

-I swore that however much sci-fi I wrote I would never become like Scientology’s Ron Hubbard, and allow my fantasies to turn into theology.
+I swore that however much sci-fi I wrote I would never become like Ron Hubbard, and allow my fantasies to turn into theology.
 Least of all, a theology that had the word science in it.
 I boiled this down to a phrase: Old Mother Hubbard kicked the dog Ronald Hubbard into her cupboard.

-Old Mother Hubbard reminds me of Madame Dupont, and of the square little room at the bottom of the Physics Building at eight in the morning.
+Old Mother Hubbard reminds me of Madame Dupont, and of the square little room at the bottom of the Physics Building at 8 AM.
 I remember her grey hair and thick glasses, as well as the way she helped us understand Plato’s cave, Pascal’s abyss, Locke’s sense impressions, Voltaire’s revolt, Mill’s liberalism, and Camus’ optimism.
 She brought it all together somehow, in her old frame.
-I wonder if she ever got the credit she deserved.

 She went to the cobbler’s to buy him some shoes; / When she came back he was reading the news.